ucloud/terraform-provider-ucloud/website/docs/d/projects.html.markdown

 # ucloud_projects

-This data source providers a list projects owned by the user according to whether or not be finance account.
+This data source providers a list of projects owned by the user according to whether or not be finance account.

 ## Example Usage